Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Chicken wire isn't suitable for keeping deer out of your garden, unless you nearly triple its height and erect a fence that is 8 to 12 feet tallan expensive prospect that is both difficult to erect as well as to maintain.

 Double Fences: One relatively simple (and relatively inexpensive) method to try is to erect two 3 to 4 foot-high fences spaced three feet apart from one another.
 Deer have an aversion to jumping over a low fence when another fence is visible just on the other side.
 Any type of three foot tall fencing will work for this, but if youre using single strands of wire, each fence should be made up of at least 3 strings.
-The fence needs to be easily visible in order for this to work, so you may want to tie white rags along the length of the fence line to make it more defined.

 Height: The most effective way to deter deer from your vegetable garden is to build a fence that is too high for them to jump overfor deer, a minimum height of 8 feet.
 Standard woven wire farm fencing comes 4 feet tall, so it can be stacked to create an 8-foot-high fence.
 This method isnt inexpensive and it takes a lot of time, but if you plan to invest a lot of time and effort into vegetable gardening, it will be worth it.